e1miran/Now-Playing-Serato/docs/recognition/index.rst

     individual files.
 It will not work when DJing from external sources.

 In general, music recognition is primarily for DJs that do not have their music fully tagged.
-This feature may have some significant impacts on Now Playing's general performance:
+This feature may have some significant impacts on **What's Now Playing**'s general performance:

 * Extra network bandwidth and access are required to consult with online databases.
 * Extra CPU and RAM will be required to generate the 'fingerprint' that helps